Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 What is a WhatsApp messaging portfolio?

-A portfolio includes all WhatsApp numbers and WABAs under one Business Manager.
+A portfolio includes all WhatsApp numbers and WABAs organized under one WhatsApp Business Manager.

 Can one bad number affect others?